ippontech/blog-usa/posts/kafka-streams-processing-late-events.md

 Processing a stream of events is much more complex than processing a fixed set of records.
 Events can arrive late, out-of-order, and it is virtually impossible to know when all the data has arrived.
 The capabilities of the processing framework will therefore make a big difference in how you can process the data.
 You have to think of _when_ you want the results to be emitted, what to do when data arrives late, etc.

-Although Kafka Streams did a good job at handling late events, we saw we had to change the commit interval to get more frequent results.
-We could also have changed the size of the cache, as indicated in [Record caches in the DSL](https://kafka.apache.org/0110/documentation/streams/developer-guide#streams_developer-guide_memory-management_record-cache).
-However, changing the commit interval or cache settings can have negative side effects.
+Although Kafka Streams did a good job at handling late events, we saw we had to change the commit interval or the size of the cache.
+However, this change can have negative side effects on the rest of your application.
 Apache Beam actually offers a more advanced model based on [triggers](https://beam.apache.org/documentation/programming-guide/#triggers).

 We did not explore in this post how to discard late events.
 The process is called _watermarking_ and this is controlled in Kafka Streams through the retention period of the aggregation windows.
 For this as well, Apache Beam offers a more advanced model: [Watermarks and late data](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data).